Songark/contract-marketplace-v1/docs/en/engine/NFTEngineV1.md

 ## 3.Modifiers
 ### onlyValidPrice

-> throws if called with invalid price
+> Throws if called with invalid price

 *Declaration:*
 ```solidity